BouncingPixel/Node-Template-Basic-/README.md

 with special values separate from the project, you may define them in your local.json config file and not disrupt the project-wide config.json.

+The key "client" should be an object.
+This key will also be exported to the client side and accessible from the server side.
+For example, algoliaSearchKey is needed by the client.
+This key's value can be found in the ENV var: `client:algoliaSearchKey` or via the local.json `client.algoliaSearchKey`.
+If you need to access the key on the server side, use `nconf.get('client:algoliaSearchKey')`.
+If you need to access the key on the client side, make sure `/js/config.js` is loaded and access `algoliaSearchKey` in the config. `/js/config.js` uses UMD for the most support and works with webpack.

 ### Configuration keys

 - `mongoConnectStr`